simonw/llm/docs/plugins/tutorial-model-plugin.md

 The `def register_models()` function here is called by the plugin system (thanks to the `@hookimpl` decorator).
 It uses the `register()` function passed to it to register an instance of the new model.

 The `Markov` class implements the model.
-It sets a `model_id` - an identifier that can be passed to `ll -m` in order to identify the model to be executed.
+It sets a `model_id` - an identifier that can be passed to `llm -m` in order to identify the model to be executed.

 The logic for executing the model goes in the `execute()` method.
 We'll extend this to do something more useful in a later step.